bazurbat/jagen/doc/Manual.md

 - **pkg.config** — a config for the current pkg rule, also derived from the rule or can be set by a template

+- **pkg.filenames** — a list of filenames where rules for this package was found

 - **pkg.source** (`pkg_source_*`) — Source object

 - **pkg.patches** — A list of objects of the form: